Indexes

 Creating and Populating an Index

 You can create an empty index and add items to it.
-An index can be a standalone object or a member of another class.
+It's usually kept as an attribute of another object.

 # Create a new index